A bill to require the Federal Trade Commission to establish privacy protections for customers of online edge providers, and for other purposes.

 Length: 15 pages

-This bill was introduced on April 10, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 10, 2018, in a previous session of Congress, but it did not receive a vote.

 Apr 10, 2018